Get In touch with Ellis Ferdinand on +233 206 36 10 48

 1. Koforidua SDA College of Education – Eastern Region

-Highlight: First college launched under the No Fees Stress Policy in July 2025—students can enrol without upfront fees and access SLTF loans.
+Highlight: The first college launched under the No Fees Stress Policy in July 2025—students can enroll without upfront fees and access SLTF loans.

-Affiliation: University of Education, Winneba; part of T-TEL digital literacy network .
+Affiliation: University of Education, Winneba; part of the T-TEL digital literacy network.

 1. Mount Mary College of Education – Somanya, Eastern Region